yonis-savary/sharp-php/Docs/extras/assets.md

 }
 ```

-- setting `enabled` to `true` make sure the component analyse any incoming request
+- setting `enabled` to `true` make sure the component analyze any incoming request
 - `url` define with URL is used to serve assets
 - `middlewares` is used to add security layers to your assets (example: you can make them only accessible for authenticated user)
 - setting `max-age` to an integer allow your assets to be cached by the browser (example: 3600 cache the resource for 1 hour)